Having a hard time deciding between Epcot and Animal Kingdom?

 Winner: Animal Kingdom

 Even though Epcot has some great rides, Animal Kingdom’s rides are better overall.
 Animal Kingdom has a great balance of thrill rides and tame rides for the whole family.
-The addition of Pandora: World of Avatar in 2017 cemented Animal Kingdom’s spot toward the top of the ride list.
+The addition of Pandora: World of Avatar cemented Animal Kingdom’s spot toward the top of the ride list.

 Animal Kingdom’s Best Rides